The Rising Force: Black Female Entrepreneurs Shaping Days to Come

 You can support them by shopping their brands, sharing their stories, investing in their visions, and celebrating their achievements.

-5. What’s the significance of their lasting results on the economy?
+5. What’s the significance of their impact on the economy?

-Black female entrepreneurs contribute billions to the economy, create jobs, and spark change, making their lasting results important to when you really think about it economic growth.
+Black female entrepreneurs contribute billions to the economy, create jobs, and drive innovation, making their impact vital to overall economic growth.